heyjoekim/SnowModelDoc/README.md

 ssh -Y user-name@as-setuttle-lvm.syr.edu
 ```

 is `-Y` necessary?
 Yes!
 To double check that X11 forwarding is working, simply try to run GrADS from the command line.
 After typinh a y or no for landscape/portrait mode, a blank window should pop-up on your machine.
+For Windows, you will most likely use a program like PuTTY.
+I'm pretty sure the process is mostly the same.

 ### 2.3 SnowModel Dependencies
 SnowModel requires the following dependencies to run:
 1. gfortran
 2. GDAL
-3. GrADS$^*$
+3. GrADS^*^

 #### 2.2.1 Fortran Compiler
 SnowModel was designed to run on a Fortran 77, 90, or 95 compiler.
 The two tested compliers were the Portland Group complier (`pgf77` or `pgf90`) and the GNU compiler (`gfortran`). `gfortran` should be included in most Linux distributions.
 Mac OS may have gfortran as well depending on the Xcode utilities that are available.